layuntaFelipe/crypto-nummum/README.md

 Check the website out on: https://crypto-nummum.vercel.app/
 ## About the API used

-For this project I used the CoinGecko API, a very easy going no key API, with clean documentation and HTTPS. <br />
+For this project, I used the CoinGecko API, a very easygoing no key API, with clean documentation and HTTPS.
-With the heelp of this API, you get all the market information about all the cryptos out there in the world.
-From the most known one like: Bitcoin, to Baby Doge Coin
+With the help of this API, you get all the market information about all the cryptos out there in the world.
+From the most known ones like: Bitcoin to Baby Doge Coin.

 ## Roadmap

-- Understand how the CoinGecko API works
+- Understand how the CoinGecko API works;
-- Layout the design for the page
+- Layout the design for the page;
-- Use Axios to get the data from the API
+- Use Axios to get the data from the API;
-- Use UseState and UseEffect to store and load the data from the API to their own components
+- Use UseState and UseEffect to store and load the data from the API to their own components;
-- Use React-Router-Dom to link the home page to the specific coin page.
+- Use React-Router-Dom to link the home page to the specific coin page;
-- Finish styling website to perfection
+- Finish styling website to perfection;

 ## Tech Stack